 Now that you are armed with some safer products, there are still important steps to take.

 Don’t forget to do thorough tick checks – using a lint roller is an efficient way to catch any ticks that may be climbing on you.
 After coming inside, a shower can rinse off ticks and putting clothes into a hot dryer (before washing!) can kill any ticks that may be hiding.
 Check your whole body using a hand mirror paying attention to areas like groin or armpits where ticks like to hide.
 Check your scalp too.
 We should also make sure our yards are kept free from areas where ticks can hide.

 If you do find a tick attached, remove it right!
 Do not try to smother the tick, or use a match to make it back out.
-If the tick is disturbed it will regurgitate into you whatever diseases it carries.
+If the tick is disturbed it may regurgitate into you any diseases it carries.
 Use fine pointed tweezers, grasping the tick as close to the mouth as possible and pull straight up steadily without jerking.
 From the International Lyme and Associated Diseases Society:

 While the longer the tick is attached, the higher the risk of transmission, it is possible to get Lyme disease even if the tick is attached for less than 24 hours.
 The salivary juices of the tick, which contain anticoagulants, anesthetics, and immune suppressors, also contain microbes that can be injected at the time of attachment.
 Transmission of bacteria by ticks attached less than 24 hours has been well documented in animals, and a recent paper last year documented that this can occur in humans as well.